 MISSION: Act on a shared commitment to conserve and develop water supply to grow the social, economic and natural resources well-being for current members and future generations in the public interest.

-A water right in Kansas water law refers to the right of a person to capture and use water from a public water source for beneficial use, such as a groundwater aquifer.
-Doing so creates value and may affect others enjoyment of benefits from the resource.
-In the district, each of these state granted and user developed real property rights is owned by a member of the district.
+Kansas water rights.
+A water right in Kansas water law refers to the right of a person to take water under control from a public water source for beneficial use, such as from a groundwater source.
+The western US water doctrine of Prior Appropriation (or “first in time is first in right”) has been a part of water management in Kansas since the 1800’s (See Appendix for Kansas Water Law and History Notes).
+Prior appropriation was not fully adopted statewide for all usable water sources until the Kansas Water Appropriation Act (WAA) of 1945, whereby ownership of the water is dedicated as public good, but the right to use the public water is a private right created under an application, state grant and user action to apply the water to any of a variety of authorized beneficial uses.
+Where one water user can affect others right of enjoyment of benefits from the resource, a system was necessary to resolve who has first right to the available supply and the reasonable effects on others that should be tolerated in the public interest.

+GMD3 membership.
+In GMD3, state granted, user developed water rights are owned by members of the district.
 Members are persons who own a water right or are a groundwater user of at least one acre foot per year, or who own 40 or more contiguous acres of land in the district.
 Member water rights are real property rights that are part of a traditional "bundle of legal rights" transferred with land from seller to buyer as an appurtenance to the land, or a water right can be separated from land and conveyed by evidence of a separate deed.
-In 1972, the Kansas legislature provided for the formation of groundwater management districts by groundwater users and owners of real property to collectively manage their groundwater supplies.
-The GMD Act affirmed the right of locally formed districts organized and operated by the land owners and water users to conduct the local policies, actions, and affairs of groundwater management and advise other jurisdictions in the public interest.
+In 1972, the Kansas legislature determined it was also a public good to allow for the formation of groundwater management districts by groundwater users and land owners to collectively manage their groundwater supplies as they determined appropriate and included all public and private “persons” into the duties and privileges of membership.

+The right to manage the local groundwater.
+The Kansas legislature adopted the Groundwater Management District Act, K.S.A.82a-1020 et. seq.
+(GMD Act), granting the right of locally formed districts, through their governing body politic and corporate, to conduct the affairs of groundwater management in the district and to advise other public jurisdictions in the public interest.
+The GMD Act does not specify how GMD’s should govern the activities affecting management of local groundwater resources in harmony with private real property rights and the state supervision of water rights, nor does it provide details on the interplay between federal, state and local actions, except to affirm that effective groundwater management programs are best developed and adopted locally.

-Objectives of the legislature for forming GMDs (K.S.A.82a-1020):
+Objectives of the legislature for forming GMDs (GMD Act):